-Fig. 15.
+Fig. 17.
 For this fabric material, we use a two-layer model: the top layer is a fiber-like SGGX model with roughness 0.5, thickness as 1, with an orientation map, and the bottom map is a surface-like SGGX model with roughness 0.8, thickness as 5.
 The single scattering is computed with the analytical model, and the multiple scattering is computed using the analytic approximation with our network-predicted parameters.
-We compare our method against Guo et al. [2018] with equal time.
-Our result is closer to the reference and has much less noise.
+We compare our method against Guo et al. [2018] with equal time under the same material configuration and our result has much less noise.
+Note that our MSE is not much lower, due to the approximation of multiple scattering, which adds some numerical error but not noise.

-Fig. 16.
+Fig. 18.
 To model plant leaves, we use a three-layer configuration: two thin specular surface flake layers with roughness 0.05, enclosing a volumetric layer with a forward-scattering Henyey-Greenstein phase function.
 Orientation maps are used for the top and bottom layers and thickness map is used for the middle layer.
 Note the white specular reflection due to front lighting, and strongly peaked colored back-lighting due to forward scattering.
 The common alternative solution of using a Lambertian transmission lobe cannot achieve the peaked back-lighting effect, and remains much darker in transmission.

-Fig. 17.
+Fig. 19.
 We apply SpongeCake to varnished wood with secondary specular highlights, using texture data from Marschner et al. [2005].
 We use three layers: a coating layer with a surface-like SGGX model, a secondary specular layer with a fiber-like SGGX model with a textured fiber orientation and albedo, and a diffuse layer with a high-roughness surface-like SGGX flake.
 We compare our results against Guo et al. [2018] with equal time.
 Our method produces results with much less noise.